syrosalynyu/100-days-of-code/log.md

 **Thoughts:** `class` is a blueprint for an object.
 Instance variables (@), Class variables (@@), Global variables ($) => in order to distinguish their different, they have their unique symbol to start with.
 I think reading and hands-on are needed before getting familiar with `class`

+### Day 19: Oct 4, 2019

+**Today's Progress**: Codecademy 9.
+OBJECT-ORIENTED PROGRAMMING I second half.

+**Thoughts:** The lecture introduces `super`, but I don't quite understand how does it work.
+I think reading and hands-on are needed.